griffithlab/civic-docs/docs/model/evidence/type.rst

      - Definition
    * - Predictive
      - |eye|
-     - Evidence pertaining to a variant's effect on therapeutic response
+     - Evidence pertaining to a Molecular Profile's effect on therapeutic response
    * - Diagnostic
      - |search|
-     - Evidence pertaining to a variant's impact on patient diagnosis
+     - Evidence pertaining to a Molecular Profile's impact on patient diagnosis
    * - Prognostic
      - |road|
-     - Evidence pertaining to a variant's impact on disease progression, severity, or patient survival
+     - Evidence pertaining to a Molecular Profile's impact on disease progression, severity, or patient survival
    * - Predisposing
      - |exclamation-triangle|
-     - Evidence pertains to a germline variant's role in conferring susceptibility to disease (including pathogenicity evaluations)
+     - Evidence pertains to a germline Molecular Profile's role in conferring susceptibility to disease (including pathogenicity evaluations)
    * - Oncogenic
      - |certificate|
-     - Evidence pertains to a somatic variant's involvement in tumor pathogenesis as described by the Hallmarks of Cancer
+     - Evidence pertains to a somatic Molecular Profile's involvement in tumor pathogenesis as described by the Hallmarks of Cancer
    * - Functional
      - |cog|
-     - Evidence pertains to a variant's causing alteration or non-alteration of the gene product function
+     - Evidence pertains to a Molecular Profile's causing alteration or non-alteration of the gene product function

 Extensive documentation for curating Evidence types is provided on the :ref:`Curating Evidence page <curating-evidence-general>`.
 Be sure to closly study the examples for each type.